- Personal Injury Lawyer

 By adequately training volunteers, these individuals are best prepared to handle injuries and risks that they see along the course making this a safe and fun event.

 In recent years, participating in 5 and 10K “fun runs” has become increasingly more and more popular.
 Holiday events are particularly enjoyable as a way of getting out and spending time with family while at the same time, doing something good for your community.
 Run to Feed the Hungry is precisely one of those events with participants of all ages, families, individuals, avid runners and those who just want to walk the course on a beautiful day.
 The bigger and more elaborate these races become, however, the greater the risk of injury can be.
-For that reason, participating in a Run that is extremely well organized with safety protocols in place, such as Run to Feed the Hungry, is a great idea.
+For that reason, participating in a Run that is extremely well organized with pedestrian safety tips in place, such as Run to Feed the Hungry, is a great idea.

 If you have decided to participate in a 5k Run, whether for fun or competitively, there are some rules you can personal also observe to avoid your own injury.